Baron Hesketh

 Baron Hesketh, of Hesketh in the County Palatine of Lancaster, is a title in the Peerage of the United Kingdom.
 It was created in 1935 for Sir Thomas Fermor-Hesketh, 8th Baronet, who had previously briefly represented Enfield in the House of Commons as a Conservative.
-As of 2010 the titles are held by his grandson, the third Baron, who succeeded his father in 1955.
+As of the titles are held by his grandson, the third Baron, who succeeded his father in 1955.
 Lord Hesketh held junior ministerial positions in the Conservative administrations of Margaret Thatcher and John Major.
 However, he lost his seat in the House of Lords after the House of Lords Act 1999 removed the automatic right of hereditary peers to sit in the upper chamber of Parliament.

-The Hesketh baronetcy, of Rufford in the County Palatine of Lancaster, was created in the Baronetage of Great Britain in 1761 for Thomas Hesketh, with special remainder to his brother Robert, who succeeded him as second Baronet.
+The Hesketh baronetcy, of Rufford in the County Palatine of Lancaster, was created in the Baronetage of Great Britain on 5 May 1761 for Thomas Hesketh, with special remainder to his brother Robert, who succeeded him as second Baronet.
 The latter's great-great-grandson, the fifth Baronet, sat as a Conservative Member of Parliament for Preston.
 His grandson, the eighth Baronet, was elevated to the peerage as Baron Hesketh in 1935.

 The former seat of the Barons Hesketh was Easton Neston in Northamptonshire.
 The house was previously the seat of the Fermor family (Earls of Pomfret since 1721), and came into the Hesketh family through the marriage in 1846 of Sir Thomas George Hesketh, 5th Baronet, to Lady Anna Maria Isabella Fermor sister and heiress of George Richard William Fermor, 5th and last Earl of Pomfret.
 However, the house and all contents were sold by the current Baron in 2005.

 The original seat of the Hesketh family was Rufford Old Hall in the village of Rufford in Lancashire.
 This house was sold to the National Trust by the first Baron Hesketh in 1936.